moneypot-com/shiba/README.md

 - minute
 - second

-`!profit Daniel <duration>` returns the commission earned by bustabit itself and `!profit investors <duration>` returns the bankroll investors' profit.
+`!profit Leo <duration>` returns the commission earned by MoneyPot itself and `!profit investors <duration>` returns the bankroll investors' profit.

 **Example**: `!profit Ryan 100` to show the profit of the player Ryan in the past 100 games.